Sarkavag Berdaktsi

-Deacon Berdaktsi was a 16th century Armenian clergyman (Note: "sarkavag" means deacon in Armenian) and verse singer.
+Sarkavag Berdaktsi or Berdakatsi (Սարգաւագ Բերդակցի) was a 16th-century Armenian clergyman (Note: "Sarkavag" means deacon in Armenian.) and composer of taghs.

-Deacon was named Berdaktsi after the village of Berdak, where he was born.

-(Note: It is not known which one of several Berdak Armenian villages' name is his place of birth.)
-He is known for his unique poem "Praise to the grapes, the glass, and the fun" (Yerevan, Matenadaran the name of Mesrop Mashtots handwrite N3081).
+He was named Berdaktsi after the village of Berdak, where he was born.
+(It is not known which one of several Armenian villages named Berdak is his place of birth.)
+He is known for his unique poem "Govasanut’yun khaghogho, bazhaki, aylev vasn urakhut’yan" (Praise of the grape, the cup, and about merriment).
+(Note: Also known by its incipit "Khaghogh zkez govel piti" (Grape, one must praise you).)
 The poem is dedicated to wine, where the drink is presented as a divine gift, useful for everyone (from kings to the poor and disabled).
-Deacon inspires life in him with a tried and subtle description of the grape.
-Sarkavag supports his judgments with religious arguments.
-For him, wine as a holy symbol and wine as a drink are equivalent, if the first one nourishes the soul, then the second one - the mind.
-"Praise to the grapes, the glass, and the fun" was already published in 1892, and was translated into French in 1906.
-Sometimes Berdaktsi's pen is also attributed to the song "I saw the queen."
+The literary scholar Kevork Bardakjian writes:

+His subtle and sensitive description in luscious colors brings the grapes to life and adds sparkle to the wine.
+He too fortifies his reasoning by upholding the religious symbolism of wine, and his poem rejoices in the "cup" (i.e. the chalice with wine consecrated in the Eucharist) that illuminates souls.
+In these two poems, wine as a sacred symbol and wine as such are equated, since it is earthly wine that is elevated to divine symbolism.
+If as a spiritual symbol it appeals to and inspires the spirit, then as wine it appeals to the palate and inspires the mind.

+"Govasanut’yun khaghogho, bazhaki, aylev vasn urakhut’yan" was already published in 1892, and was translated into French in 1906.
+The song "Taguhi mi tesa" (I saw a queen) is also sometimes attributed to Berdaktsi.